Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction

+where the expression for $\langle u \rangle$ and $\langle w \rangle$ can be found in \eqref{uMeanVal} and \eqref{wMeanVal} respectively.
 Note that this problem has variable coefficients, and the traditional procedure used to derive uni-directional models of the Korteweg-de Vries/Ostrovsky type is no longer applicable.
 The initial conditions become

-and, by construction, have zero mean value.
-We omit tildes in all functions to simplify notation in subsequent sections.